jeffzhengye/pylearn/writing/general_tricks_writing.md

 - Retrieve Anything To Augment Large Language Models
   - Training such a unified model is non-trivial, as various retrieval tasks aim to capture distinct semantic relationships, often subject to mutual interference.
 To address this challenge, we systematically optimize our training methodology.
 This includes reward formulation based on LLMs’ feedback, the stabilization of knowledge distillation, multi-task fine-tuning with explicit instructions, and homogeneous in-batch negative sampling.

+## fair comparison and result fluctuation

+* For a fair comparison with our proposed system with previous systems, we re-implemented the onsets and frames system trained with hard labels of 0 and 1.
+The results are shown in the third row of Table I. The numbers of our re-implemented system are slightly different from [25] due to different data augmentation strategies, different data pre-processing, data post-processing strategies, and deep learning toolkits.

 ## others

 - The challenges faced by RAG systems, such as ensuring contextually appropriate and up-to-date data, are addressed by the dynamic nature of knowledge graphs.